emmawalshdev/kaytea_art/TESTING.md

 **As a visitor of the website I expect/want/need:**

 **Browsing**
 1. To be able to browse the website easily without feeling confused or overwhelmed.
-It should have a easy-to-follow layout on all device sizes.
+It should have an easy-to-follow layout on all device sizes.
     * The placement of site elements including the navbar, search bar, footer, icons, products lists, and website forms have been designed and developed to satisfy this specific UX need.
     * The site's key pages can be accessed from both the navigation bar and the footer, which are included on all site pages.

 2. To be able to search for products by text, so that I can find something specific.
     * A search bar located on the navigation bar allows the user to search by product title or description.
 Additionally, the user can sort results to drill down their search even further.

-3. To browse orginal artwork and prints, as these are the main categories of an artshop which I would expect to see.
+3. To browse original artwork and prints, as these are the main categories of an art shop which I would expect to see.
     * These categories, along with 'All Artwork' have been included in the current rollout.
-    * Buttons for each category are also present within each individial page, allowing the user to easily switch views.
+    * Buttons for each category are also present within each individual page, allowing the user to easily switch views.

 4. To be able to filter by price within category pages so that I can find a product to suit my budget.
-    * A 'Sort by' dropdown field is presented on each cateogory page.
+    * A 'Sort by' dropdown field is presented on each category page.
 This allows the user to sort by price and also my name.

-5. To see the image, media used and canvas size of each product.
+5. To see the image, media used, and canvas size of each product.
 This information is vital to me.
     * This information has been included in the product upload and the data is present on the product detail page.
     * The size and media field are required (upon upload).
 The image field is optional, and takes a default 'coming soon' image if no picture has been saved.